Announcements

 This weeks announcements:

-Exodus Part 2 - Lesson 5 "The Re-Creation of Heaven on Earth"
+Exodus Part 2 - Lesson 6 "The Power of Intercessory Prayer"

 Speaker: Pastor Steve Byrens